-With the first Samsung Galaxy Android Oreo update just days away we’re starting to get Oreo questions from Galaxy S6, Galaxy S6 Edge, and Galaxy S6 Active users.
-In this guide, we’ll try and answer some of the biggest Samsung Galaxy S6 Android Oreo update questions we’re getting from friends, family, and readers.
+With the Samsung Galaxy Android Oreo update making significant progress, we’re getting questions from Galaxy S6, Galaxy S6 Edge, and Galaxy S6 Active users.
+In this guide, we’ll try and answer some of the biggest Samsung Galaxy S6 Android 8.0 Oreo update questions.

-The Galaxy S8 Android 8.0 Oreo beta answers lots of questions about Samsung’s next mobile operating system, but there are still some lingering questions about the company’s official Galaxy Android Oreo release.
-Some of those questions are coming from Galaxy S6 and Galaxy S6 Edge users.
+This is great news, but there are still some lingering questions about the company’s official Galaxy Android Oreo release and many of those questions are coming from Galaxy S6 and Galaxy S6 Edge users.

-Galaxy S6, Galaxy S6 Edge, Galaxy S6 Edge+, and Galaxy S6 Edge owners want to know if they’ll get upgraded to Android 8.0 Oreo, when said could update could arrive, and what will happen if the Galaxy S6 doesn’t get upgraded to Android 8.0 Oreo down the road.
+Galaxy S6, Galaxy S6 Edge, Galaxy S6 Edge+, and Galaxy S6 Active owners want to know if they’ll get upgraded to Android 8.0 Oreo, when said could update could arrive, and what will happen if the Galaxy S6 doesn’t get upgraded to Android 8.0 Oreo this year.

-Samsung is mostly silent about its plans for devices outside of the Galaxy S8 so our goal here is to provide as much clarity as we possibly can as we push deeper into Samsung’s Oreo roll out.
+Samsung hasn’t provided a full list of upcoming Android Oreo updates so our goal here is to provide as much clarity as we possibly can as we push deeper into Samsung’s Oreo roll out.

 Galaxy S6 Android 7.1.1 Update

-If you’re expecting Samsung to roll out an Android 7.1.1 update to the Galaxy S6, Galaxy S6 Edge, or Galaxy S6 Active in 2018, don’t hold your breath.
+If you’re expecting Samsung to roll out an Android 7.1.1 update to the Galaxy S6, Galaxy S6 Edge, Galaxy S6 Edge+, or Galaxy S6 Active in 2018, don’t hold your breath.

 Samsung is rolling out Android 7.1.1 Nougat updates to select Galaxy devices.
 However, these devices all jumped from Android Marshmallow to Android 7.1.1 Nougat and not Android 7.0 to Android 7.1.1.